K8s primer - Part I

 CMD ["/HelloWorld"]

-will contain our application binary.
+will include our application binary.
 Let’s build the image:

 $ docker build -t YOUR-HANDLE/hello-world-go:1.0.0 .

-The image is now stored in our personal machine:
+The image is now stored on our machine:

 $ docker image ls